SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 - setup job for the platform initiliazation
 - setup job for the Renku database initialization in Postgres
 - self-signed CA certificates initialization container
+- Keycloak initialization container that injects self signed CA certificates is now using the centralized security context instead of a custom one

 ## Upgrading to Renku 0.71.0